2016 Stanley Cup playoffs: (A2) Tampa Bay Lightning vs. (A3) Detroit Red Wings

 The Tampa Bay Lightning finished second in the Atlantic Division, earning 97 points.
 The Detroit Red Wings earned 93 points to finish third in the Atlantic.
 This was the second meeting between these teams; their only previous meeting was in last year's Eastern Conference First Round which Tampa Bay won in seven games.
 The teams split their four-game regular season series this year.

 The Lightning defeated the Red Wings in five games.
-Lightning forward Nikita Kucherov scored twice and goalie Ben Bishop made 34 saves in a 3–2 win in game one.
-Tyler Johnson recorded two goals in game two in a 5–2 win for the Lightning.
-In game three, Detroit goalie Jimmy Howard was replaced with Petr Mrazek, who stopped all 16 shots in a 2–0 win.
-In game four, Kucherov had two goals and an assist and Jonathan Drouin assisted on all three goals scored by Tampa Bay in a 3–2 win.
+Lightning forward Nikita Kucherov scored twice and goalie Ben Bishop made 34 saves in a 3–2 win in Game 1.
+Tyler Johnson recorded two goals in Game 2 in a 5–2 win for the Lightning.
+In Game 3, Detroit goalie Jimmy Howard was replaced with Petr Mrazek, who stopped all 16 shots in a 2–0 win.
+In Game 4, Kucherov had two goals and an assist and Jonathan Drouin assisted on all three goals scored by Tampa Bay in a 3–2 win.
 In the final game of the series, Alex Killorn scored with 1:43 left in the third period to give the Lightning a 1–0 lead and the series win.

-Game four was the last playoff game to be held at Joe Louis Arena.
-The Red Wings closed the arena after the 2016–17 season.
-This was further the last of 25 consecutive Detroit playoff appearances in the Stanley Cup playoffs, and is to date the most recent season in which they qualified for the playoffs.
+Games 3 and 4 were the last playoff games ever played at Joe Louis Arena.
+The arena closed after the 2016-17 as the Red Wings moved into Little Caesars Arena.
+This was the last of 25 consecutive playoff appearances by the Red Wings, and is to date the last time in which they made the playoffs.

 (M1) Washington Capitals vs. (WC2) Philadelphia Flyers

 The Washington Capitals earned the Presidents' Trophy as the NHL's best regular season team with 120 points.
 The Philadelphia Flyers finished as the Eastern Conference's second wild-card, earning 96 points.
 This was the fifth meeting between these teams; with both teams splitting the four previous series.
-They last met in the 2008 Eastern Conference Quarterfinals, which Philadelphia won in seven games.
+They last met in the 2008 Eastern Conference quarterfinals, which Philadelphia won in seven games.
 These teams split the four-game regular season series.

 The Capitals defeated the Flyers in six games.
 Capitals goalie Braden Holtby shut out the Flyers in game one, stopping all 19 shots he faced in a 2–0 win.
 In game two, Holtby made 41 saves and a fluke goal by Capitals forward Jason Chimera turned to be the game-winning goal in a 4–1 win.
 The Capitals scored a franchise record five power play goals to rout the Flyers 6–1 in game three.
 In game four, Philadelphia avoided elimination by switching goaltender Steve Mason, who gave up six goals in the previous game, to Michal Neuvirth who made 31 saves in a 2–1 win.
 The Flyers forced a sixth game after Neuvirth made 44 saves in a 2–0 win in game five; the Flyers had 11 shots in a playoff win, the fewest ever in franchise history.
 Nicklas Backstrom scored the only goal for the Capitals in game six for his team to move onto the second round.